 In the UK, there were previously 129,000 dockers; the boxes changed that to 11,000.
 From needing 30 dockers per ship, it changed to just one 1 docker, and on top of that ship handling speed increased by 5 times, and ships could carry double the cargo as well.
 The huge unionised workforce previously had a stranglehold on the country as essentially they controlled all international trade: when they had a dispute, the entire country was shut down.
 All that disappeared.

-Let's look at the effect on UK life caused mostly by containerisation.
+Let's look at the effect on UK life caused to a large extent by containerisation.

 1. Because goods could now be transported rapidly and cheaply, it no longer mattered where the factory was.
 Additionally, long-distance transport was now so cheap, fast and efficient that different factories could build different parts of a product, ship the components, and the final product could be assembled in the end-user country; this also beat trade barriers and high import taxes on finished products because the destination country could now be the 'manufacturer' of any composite product.

-3. Before boxes, about 45% of the UK workforce were in manufacturing; this fell to 15%.
+3. Before boxes, 50% of the UK workforce were in manufacturing; this fell to 15%.

 4. It caused a huge trade deficit as the UK no longer made all goods; they could be made anywhere in the world and be in Croydon within six weeks instead of three months, and cheaper.
 Due to reefer boxes (self-contained refrigerated containers) and very fast overall transit times almost all food could be produced elsewhere.
 As a direct result, the UK had to change from a manufacturing economy to a service economy.

 5. Before the boxes, UK consumers had very little indeed.
 The average household had little in the way of what we would describe as modern consumer goods, or the foods we now consider normal; it was simply impossible under the old system.
 The inside of an average British house in the 1950's probably resembled the average house in central Africa now.
 The UK consumer went from having very few consumer goods to a limitless choice.